 - Slow down and enjoy!
 It’s easy to justify eating quickly at your desk or standing at your counter between a meeting and the gym, but there’s something to be said about slowing down and eating your food slowly.
 Bonus points if you slow down enough to share a meal with others.
 Eating together is a huge part of what makes us human.

 - Read the label.
 Not all foods or nutritional supplements are created equal.
-Read the label to make sure your supplements are made without added colors, flavors, or fillers.
+Read the label to make sure you're using the best supplements, ones that are made without added colors, flavors, or fillers.

 Bonus Nutrition Tip: Lower Your Exposure to Toxins Your skin is your largest organ, capable of absorbing both beneficial and harmful chemicals.
 You may not think of what you put on your skin as part of your nutrition plan, but it is!
 Nourish it properly with natural personal care items like toothpaste, shampoo, and lotions.
 Not sure what to buy?
 Check your products in the Environmental Working Group’s database of safe skincare products.